Observational drawing is a key part of learning to draw.

 Following Step by Step Drawing Instructions

-Observational freehand sketching happens
+Observational freehand sketching happens in several steps.

 The two main ones are always the same: